timo9939/Assignment18/README.md

 ***

 ## 💬 Description
 This is a demonstration of social network api which contain get,post, delete and put request.
-The user can share their thoughts and create a friend list.
+The user can share their thoughts and create a friend lists.

 ***